 The Papago Park/City Boundary project is a collaborative effort between the cities of Scottsdale and Phoenix to commission a work of art which serves both as a boundary marker for the two cities as well as an entrance into Papago Park, an 890 acre desert park in southeast Phoenix.

-Pinto and Martino’s approach to the project centers around Papago Parks identity as a major historic and ecological boundary marker within the valley.
-The design consists of seven 16 foot high vertical markers sited around a 240 foot long wall with seven branches radiating from its center referencing a tree of life form.
-The piece is made from stacked and mortared field stone in a manner similar to the parks historical W.P.A. ramadas.
-The markers serve as axis for directing viewers to municipal, historical and natural sites in the valley -- they also align with the Summer Solstice, the longest farming day of the year.
-The wall structure, which forms the stem of the plant, functions as a water-harvesting devise and aqueduct.
-Run-off from summer storms is captured and diverted through a channel in the wall onto each of the seven farming terraces which are planted with native plants.
+Jody Pinto and Steve Martino's monumental stone sculpture celebrates Papago Park's identity as a major historic and ecological landmark in the valley.
+The tree-of-life design features seven 16-foot-high stone markers sited around a 240-foot-long stone wall, with seven radiating branches that outline a series of farming terraces.
+The structures are made from stacked and mortared field stone, similar with the park's historical W.P.A. ramadas.
+The markers serve as axis points directing viewers to municipal, historical and natural sites in the valley.
+They also align with the Summer Solstice, the longest farming day of the year.
+The main wall, which forms the trunk of the stone tree, functions as a water-harvesting aqueduct, distributing rains to seven farming terraces filled with native desert plants.